przystuj/turbo_bar_cam/README.md

 # TurboBarCam - Tactical Ultra-Responsive Brilliant Optics for BAR Camera

-An advanced camera control suite for Beyond All Reason, featuring smooth transitions, unit tracking, FPS mode, orbital view, spectator controls, and more.
+An advanced camera control suite for Beyond All Reason, featuring smooth transitions, various unit tracking modes and more.

 ## Overview